OfficeDev/m365-msteams-northwind-app-samples/lab-instructions/aad/TaskModules.md

 ## Add a Task Module

-This lab is part of extending with capabilities for your teams app which begins with a Northwind Orders core application using the `aad` path.
+This lab is part of extending app capabilities for your teams app which begins with a Northwind Orders core application using the `aad` path.
+The [core app](../../src/create-core-app/aad/A03-after-apply-styling/) is the boilerplate application with which you will do this lab.

-> Complete labs [A01](A01-begin-app.md)-[A03](A03-after-apply-styling.md) to get to the Northwind Orders core application
+> Recommended to complete labs [A01](A01-begin-app.md)-[A03](A03-after-apply-styling.md) for deeper understanding of how the core application works.

-**Task modules** are modal pop-up experiences in Teams application to run your app's own html or JavaScript code.
+**Task modules** are modal pop-up experiences in Teams application using html or JavaScript code, iframes or adaptive cards.
 This can greatly simplify the user experience when a data input is required.
 For simplicity let's call them a dialog for this lab.
+There are many ways you can incorporate a task module.
+In this lab we focus on using the app's own HTML form.

 In this exercise you will learn new concepts as below: